 Many ICD patients show responsiveness to medications typically used for depression and anxiety.
 Selective serotonin reuptake inhibitors, or SSRIs, are a branch of antidepressants that are particularly useful.

 Dealing with an impulse control disorder is extremely difficult.
 Many sufferers are dealing with other mental health issues such as depression or anxiety as a direct result of their lack of control.
 Others will turn to alcohol or drugs as a coping method.

 Unfortunately, a history of uncontrollable impulses means that ICD sufferers present a much higher risk of forming a dependency or addiction.
 Thankfully, there are many proven treatment options.
 Medications, as stated, have provided some patients significant improvement in their symptoms.

 Treating Impulse Control Disorders

-Many patients experience positive turnarounds when they enter dedicated treatment facilities, particularly because these places are equipped to treat the underlying causes of addiction (such as lack of impulse control) in addition to the dependency itself.
+Many patients experience positive turnarounds when they enter dedicated treatment facilities, principally because these places are equipped to treat the underlying causes of impulse control disorders, other mental health conditions, and drug or alcohol dependency.

 Unsure If You or a Loved One Has an Impulsive Behavior Disorder?